LostMa-ERC/pivot-format/README.md

 ### 1. Download Heurist data

-First things first, run the `lostma build heurist` command to refresh the downloaded data.
+First things first, run the `lostma build heurist` command to download / refresh your downloaded Heurist data.

-This command relies on the config file (where to save the data) and the `.env` file (how to connect to Heurist) that you set up.
-See the [section](#configure-project) above.
+Everything about this workflow is local and designed to keep you up to date.
+So you personally need to have the data files downloaded on your machine.
+They're not installed with this project.

 ```console
 $ lostma build heurist